4 Ways to Cycle Around the World

-Luxury Group Tours
+4) Luxury Cycling Group Tours

-Rewards: Everything is taken care of.
+Everything is taken care of.
 Nice hotels and fine dining after a day on the road.
 Travel with and learn from other cyclists.

-Tips: Pack smart clothes for the evenings.
+Pack smart clothes for the evenings.

 Whichever option you choose, here are a few more tips to consider:

 If you need a bicycle, consider buying it used.
 Take a bike-savvy friend and hunt around thrift shops and yard sales for a sturdy second-hand model.
 The same applies to gear you might need like panniers, cycling bags that hang off a rack on your bike.
 Search online sites like eBay and Craig's List for bargains and consider making your own panniers if you're handy with a sewing machine.
 There are many sites online that show how to make your own bags.
 Don't even think about trying to use a backpack instead of panniers.
 It is unsafe because the backpack changes your center of gravity and throws off the balance of the bike, not to mention being uncomfortable.
-One cycling couple, Amanda and Rich, tell how they funded the cost of equipment through cheap bargains at thrift stores.
-See: www.vwvagabonds.com/Bike/BikeTales02.html

 Look into folding bicycles like the Brompton and Bike Friday.
-These are particularly valuable if you are planning overseas travel because they pack into a suitcase, making them a breeze to put on trains, buses, or airplanes without any extra charges or the hassle of boxing your bike.
+Folding bicycles are particularly valuable if you are planning overseas travel because they pack into a suitcase, making them a breeze to put on trains, buses, or airplanes without any extra charges or the hassle of boxing your bike.
 The catch is that folding bikes cost a bit more than their run-of-the-mill counterparts but you will see your investment recouped the first time you fly.
 They're also easy to carry into your hotel room for maximum security.

 Explore your own backyard.
 Unless you are trying to escape winter, there is no need to blow a lot of money on a flight.
 Bike adventures can be found close to home.
 Just jump on and start pedaling towards that museum in the next county or the home of a friend living one state away.
-The journey might surprise you with what you notice from the seat of a bike, even on roads you have travelled many times before by car.
+The journey might surprise you with what you notice from the seat of a bike, even on roads you have traveled many times before by car.
 Starting out in familiar territory helps calm many first-time jitters.

 Train beforehand and start modestly.
 The longer the tour, the less need there is to train because you can improve your fitness slowly as you go.
 Still, at least one trial run is a good idea to make sure you can handle the daily distance you plan to cover and to work out any kinks with your equipment.
 A small amount of training will prevent many sore muscles during the tour itself.
-And don not let your ambitions run wild when planning your route.
+And don't let your ambitions run wild when planning your route.
 You can always add extra miles if you are covering distances easily, but if you set high targets and fail to meet them you will likely be miserable during the journey and come home disappointed.